 When building voice-controlled applications, there’s a lot to think about — especially if you’re dealing with personal health information (PHI).
 When a visitor books an appointment through your website, they’re interacting directly with your site — so protecting that information is relatively straightforward.
 The health system knows it can wrap that conversation up in HIPAA security.

 With voice assistants like Alexa, there’s a middleman in the mix.
 The user would ask Alexa a question, and that information would pass through Amazon on its way to the health system skill.
 The same goes for Google Assistant and other voice-controlled platforms.
-And so far, none of those platforms have demonstrated that they’re HIPAA-compliant.

 The dream for many healthcare marketers is that patients will soon be able to say, “Alexa, make me an appointment with my doctor.”
 But the steps involved in that process are a lot more complicated than they seem.

 Adding Voice for Health: What’s a Health System to Do?

 While voice assistants may not be ready to tackle sensitive PHI just yet, it’s almost certainly coming.
 That means it’s not too soon to start exploring voice applications.
 By familiarizing yourself with these platforms, you’ll set yourself up for the voice revolution to come.